 It is believed that that Elon Musk’s Foundation secretly hands out billions on an annual basis.

-These are the people who have shown, by their actions, that they are caring individuals concerned for the well-being of others.
+These are the people who have shown, by their actions, that they are capable and caring individuals concerned for the well-being of others.
 People that could provide the funds and expertise to do this:

-To create a completely non-political, one issue website/blog that would be boosted/pushed to nearly every personal computer in the world.
+To create a completely non-political, one issue website/blog that would be boosted/pushed to nearly every personal computer screen in the world.

 So far we have seen some very compelling television programs outlining the nature of global warming and the need for urgent action, but what has been largely missing is clear, easy to follow instructions on precisely what the viewers should be doing about it.
 This blog, as well as ‘showing’ global warming should, most importantly, be identifying the politicians who are taking appropriate action and those that are not and then indicating, purely on this basis alone, who those concerned about climate change should vote for and against.
 Who they should support or oppose.
 This would give almost everyone a very easy way to do something effective about global warming.

-At the time of writing we, in the UK, as a result of the recent general election, have been bombarded with environment centric sound bites.
+Recently we, in the UK, as a result of a general election, were been bombarded with environment centric sound bites.
 ‘A greener economy’ ‘self-sustainable’ ‘tackling the climate emergency’ were phrases that British politicians were shoehorning into their public speeches.
-Just one example of the misleading nature of these sound bites, as we see yet another price increase in the cost of train travel (announced today 30th Nov 2019) forcing more people out of the trains and into their cars, is the fact that the installation of solar panels in the UK has recently fallen by 94%.
+Just one example of the misleading nature of these sound bites (as we see yet another price increase in the cost of train travel, forcing more people out of the trains and into their cars) is the fact that the installation of solar panels in the UK has recently fallen by 94%.
 And the reason?
 A government pledged to, and repeatedly promising “a greener economy” has cut solar panel installation subsidies and feed-in tariffs.
-[This is a non-politically motivated, unbiased fact!]

 And here is another one: